First published: May 6, 2021

 But look at the client’s experience during the period.
 CGCIX dropped below the invested balance just once, after the first withdrawal in year 2 and never looked back.

-However, early on in the period, the balance of the index-based investment dropped deeper and needed three years to climb back to $500,000.
-It makes a return trip below $500,000 again in 2008, and again needed more time to recover.
+However, early on in the period, the balance of the index-based investment suffered a decline and needed three years to climb back to $500,000.
+It makes a return trip below $500,000 again in 2009, and again needed more time to recover.
 Clients who retired early to avoid more work drama are likely not signing up for investment drama, and your selection of CGCIX has the potential to help with that.

 |Date||Initial Investment at Inception 9-18-97||End-of-year Withdrawals||Calamos Global Opportunities Fund (CGCIX) Year-end Value||MCMSCI ACWI Year-end Value|